patternfly/patternfly/src/site/pages/guidelines.md

   - `pseudo-element` is one of either `before` or `after`.
 - The value of a component variable is **always** defined by a global variable.
 - It's possible to include multiple elements, modifiers, states, and breakpoints in a single component variable.
-- The order of elements, modifiers, sttates, and breakpoints in the variable name should match the selector order.
+- The order of elements, modifiers, states, and breakpoints in the variable name should match the selector order.

 For example: